realms-team/sol/README.md

     * `1` length  field present in each of the sensor objects following.
 Same format as in the "start" header.
 * `N`: number of objects following
     * `b00`: 2 objects following
-    * `b01`: 4 objects following
+    * `b01`: 8 objects following
-    * `b10`: 8 objects following
+    * `b10`: 16 objects following
-    * `b11`: 16 objects following
+    * `b11`: explicit 1-byte length field immediately following the "more" header

 ### example transmission use cases

-Transmitting a single 2-byte temperature sensor reading, taken in the past:
+**Example 1**: transmitting a single 2-byte temperature sensor reading, taken in the past:

 * `[1B]` "start" header
    * `V`=`00` (version 0)